pivotal/docs-tap/scst-store/custom-cert.hbs.md

-# Custom certificate configuration
+# Custom certificate configuration for Supply Chain Security Tools - Store

-This topic describes the following certificates for Supply Chain Security Tools (SCST) - Store:
+This topic describes how you can configure the following certificates for Supply Chain Security Tools (SCST) - Store:

 1. Default configuration
 1. Custom certificate